NativeScript/docs-v7/start/getting-started/chapter-0.md

 ## NativeScript Getting Started Guide

-Welcome to the [NativeScript](https://www.nativescript.org/) getting started guide.
+Welcome to the [NativeScript](http://www.nativescript.org/) Getting Started Guide.
 In this tutorial you'll use NativeScript, a cross-platform JavaScript framework for building native mobile apps, to build an iOS and Android app from scratch.

-> **TIP:** For a video introduction to NativeScript, see the [getting started guide on YouTube](https://www.youtube.com/watch?v=N8zsFIVdLwY).
+You can start by watching the video walkthrough below, or by [jumping straight into the hands-on tutorial](#what-is-nativescript).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/N8zsFIVdLwY" frameborder="0" allowfullscreen></iframe>

+### What is NativeScript?

+NativeScript is a framework for building native iOS and Android apps using JavaScript and CSS.
+NativeScript renders UIs with the native platform’s rendering engine—no [WebViews](http://developer.telerik.com/featured/what-is-a-webview/)—resulting in native-like performance and UX.

+NativeScript provides a best-of-both-worlds development experience.
+Our cross-platform JavaScript modules give you the convenience of writing iOS and Android apps from a single JavaScript codebase, while our runtimes give you the power of accessing native APIs, SDKs, and frameworks when you need them—all without needing to open Xcode or Android Studio.
+NativeScript was created and is supported by [Telerik](http://www.telerik.com/).

 ### What you're building